-To use our Wine Ratings Search, simply enter desired search terms in the text box.
+To use our Wine Ratings Search, simply enter desired search terms in the text box: winery name, wine name, vintage year in full, region, grape variety and/or vineyard name.
 (See our Helpful Search Tips below.)
-You may specify how many wines to display on each search results page, and how those wines will be sorted: by score, price, vintage or winery name.
+Under the Advanced Search options, you may specify how many wines to display on each search results page, and how those wines will be sorted: by score, price, vintage or winery name.

 You may modify this basic search in a number of ways.

 The "Search By" option determines how broadly our database will search for matches.